 If you want to save money traveling from Mumbai to Delhi, you can take the train and be there overnight in as little as 16 hours.
 Find out about the best trains from Mumbai to Delhi here.

 - The main railway station in Delhi is New Delhi Railway Station (NDLS), near Paharganj.

-- Trains from Mumbai also arrive in Delhi at H Nizamuddin Railway Station (NZM), which is around 20 minutes from New Delhi Railway Station.
+- Trains from Mumbai also arrive in Delhi at H. Nizamuddin Railway Station (NZM), which is around 20 minutes from New Delhi Railway Station.

-- The main railway station in Mumbai is Chhatrapati Shivaji Terminus (formerly Victoria Terminus) near the Fort area of south Mumbai.
+- The main railway station in Mumbai is Chhatrapati Shivaji Terminus (formerly Victoria Terminus) in the Fort area of south Mumbai.
 Its code is CST.
 However, most trains to Delhi depart from Mumbai Central Railway Station (BCT) near Mahalaxmi, and Bandra Terminus in the western suburbs.

 - Tickets under the Foreign Tourist Quota can be booked in person at CST in Mumbai, at counter 52 upstairs in the main reservation center.
 It's located at the side of the railway station, near the taxi rank.

 - The fares of popular premium trains, such as Rajdhani and Duronto trains, are based on dynamic pricing and vary according demand.
 Sometimes, the fares can be as high as airfares, so it's worth checking and comparing both.

 - Refer to this Guide to Classes of Travel on Indian Railways if you're unfamiliar with the accommodations on Indian Railways.